apptastic-software/trading-calendar/README.md

 ```
 docker run -d --name trading-calendar -p 8000:80 apptasticsoftware/trading-calendar
 ```
+It will take around one minute for the cointainer to start and accept requests.

 ### Test it
-You should be able to test it in your Docker container's URL, for example:
+Test that the docker container is working:
 ```
  http://127.0.0.1:8000/api/v1/markets?mic=XNYS
 ```

 ### Interactive API docs
-For automatic interactive API documentation (OpenAPI, previously known as Swagger):
+For automatic interactive API documentation:
 ```
 http://127.0.0.1:8000/docs
 ```